-Our exploration of heritage along the Irish coast begins with the Martello Towers.
-Maybe you’ve seen one or two of these peculiar round structures while on the Dart along Dublin bay, but have you ever wondered why they were built?
-Well, these fascinating buildings are Martello Towers.
+Maybe you’ve seen one or two of these peculiar round structures while on the Dart along Dublin bay or along the coast in Cork or Galway, but have you ever wondered why they were built?
+Well, these fascinating buildings are called Martello Towers and they were built to repel an invasion.

-In the early 19th Century, War was raging between Napoleon’s France and England.
-Fearing that Ireland was under threat of French invasion the towers were built as defensive structures starting in 1804.
-Around 45 towers were built around the Irish coastline including Dublin, Cork, Galway, Clare, Wicklow and Wexford.
-With a total of 26 towers were built from Balbriggan to Bray, as Dublin Bay was considered most vulnerable.
+In the early 19th century, war was raging between Napoleon’s France and England.
+Fearing that Ireland was under threat of French invasion, the towers were built as defensive structures, construction starting in 1804.
+Around 45 towers were built around the Irish coastline including at Dublin, Cork, Galway, Clare, Wicklow and Wexford.
+26 towers were built from Balbriggan to Bray, as Dublin Bay was considered most vulnerable.

 The design of these towers dates back to the round defensive towers built in Corsica in around the 16th century and the name is thought to come from Cape Martella.
 Many of these towers remain standing today.